lapiselazul/lapiselazul/README.md

 I'm a software engineer, curious to learn how build and improve systems.

-I'm a polyglot, but I mostly enjoy working with C#, TypeScript, and Golang (hobby level).
+I'm a polyglot, but I mostly enjoy working with C#, TypeScript, and Go.

 Thank you for stopping by.